 Skip to main content

-Update user metadata by calling the Shake.updateUserMetadata method anywhere in your code after registering the User.
+Update app user metadata by calling the Shake.updateUserMetadata method anywhere in your code after registering the app User. a

 Special keys